 sub-band: A sub-band of an operating band contains a part of the uplink and downlink frequency range of the operating band.

-sub-block bandwidth: bandwidth of one sub-block.

 sub-block: one contiguous allocated block of spectrum for transmission and reception by the same base station

 NOTE: There may be multiple instances of sub-blocks within a Base Station RF Bandwidth.

+sub-block bandwidth: bandwidth of one sub-block.

 sub-block gap: frequency gap between two consecutive sub-blocks within a Base Station RF Bandwidth, where the RF requirements in the gap are based on co-existence for un-coordinated operation

 superseding-band: A superseding-band of an operating band includes the whole of the uplink and downlink frequency range of the operating band.